INTERMAGNET/intermagnet.github.io/data_download.md

   [https://imag-data.bgs.ac.uk/GIN_V1/GINStatistics](https://imag-data.bgs.ac.uk/GIN_V1/GINStatistics)
 - Access to data from observatories that are testing their data connection with INTERMAGNET (these data may not be observatory quality - you should check with the data provider before using these data):
   [https://imag-data.bgs.ac.uk/GIN_V1/GINTest2](https://imag-data.bgs.ac.uk/GIN_V1/GINTest2)
-- An ftp service: imag-ftp.bgs.ac.uk

-**NOTE** The ftp service will be discontinued at the start of March 2025.
-BGS are no longer able to continue the ftp service because of security requirements.
-Please use the other services listed on this page as an alternative.

 ## <a name='downloading_data_using_dois'></a> Downloading Data Using DOIs

 From 2015 onwards the entire definitive data set from Intermagnet is updated and published annually.